Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Introduction

-To assess NEXCERA's suitability for ultra-stable lasers, its mechanical loss factor must be determined to estimate the frequency stability when used as a spacer.
-The previously reported stability of NEXCERA based laser cavities reached a minimum Allan deviation (ADEV) of only $\sigma_{y} \approx \num{e-15}$~\cite{Ito2017}.
-This is an order of magnitude bigger than predicted by the thermal floor dictated by dielectric coatings, which is the current main thermal limitation for ULE room-temperature cavities~\cite{Matei_2017, Robinson_2021}.
+Assessing NEXCERA’s performance requires measuring its mechanical loss, which directly determines the thermal noise and thus the achievable frequency stability.
+Previous work reported a minimum Allan deviation of $\sigma_{y} \approx \num{e-15}$ for NEXCERA-based cavities~\cite{Ito2017}, still an order of magnitude above the coating-limited thermal noise floor of state-of-the-art ULE cavities~\cite{Matei_2017, Robinson_2021}.

-NEXCERA N117B has demonstrated promising long-term stability, significantly reducing the effects of drift over time~\cite{Ito2017}.
-Minimizing long-term drift is crucial not only for metrological applications but also for fields like the search for Earth-like exoplanets~\cite{Murphy_2007, Steinmetz_2008} and various fundamental physics experiments.
-These include searches for dark matter~\cite{Wcislo_2018}, tests of Lorentz invariance violation~\cite{Chen_2016, Gurlebeck_2018}, constraints on quantum fluctuation amplitudes~\cite{Schiller_2004, Chen_2016}, gravitational wave detection~\cite{Kolkowitz_2016, Naroznik_2023}, and searches for exotic particles beyond the Standard Model~\cite{Geraci_2019, Naroznik_2023}.

-The article is organized as follows: in the first section, we present the first ever reported mechanical losses of NEXCERA N117B.
-Here, the mechanical loss factor is analyzed across various resonance frequencies.
-The measurements are conducted at room temperature, as NEXCERA exhibits zero CTE at room temperature rendering it particularly appealing for room temperature applications~\cite{NipponSteel2001}.
+Although the thermal noise floor of state-of-the-art cavities is typically dominated by mirror substrates and coatings, demonstrating that the thermal noise contribution of the spacer itself is lower than that of the mirrors is an important step.
+In addition, NEXCERA’s lower drift rates and higher stiffness further enhance its suitability for ultra-stable cavities.
+These combined properties of low thermal noise, reduced drift, and mechanical robustness make NEXCERA a highly promising candidate for next-generation precision experiments requiring long integration times or absolute frequency references, including dark matter searches~\cite{Wcislo_2018}, tests of Lorentz invariance~\cite{Chen_2016, Gurlebeck_2018}, constraints on quantum fluctuations~\cite{Chen_2016, Schiller_2004}, and searches for particles beyond the Standard Model~\cite{Naroznik_2023, Geraci_2019}.

-In the second section, we present the predicted noise performance of the NEXCERA N117B cavity.
-Using our measured loss angle values, we calculate the Brownian thermal noise for the NEXCERA N117B spacer based on the fluctuation-dissipation theorem~\cite{Callen_1951, Callen_1952}, and compare it to commonly used room-temperature spacer materials.
-We also propose a cavity design with a NEXCERA N117B spacer and Fused Silica (FS) substrate, rather than the previously used ULE, to enhance the overall thermal performance of the ultra-stable optical cavity.
+The article is organized as follows.
+Section~\ref{sec:mechanical_loss_NEXCERA} presents the first measurement of the mechanical loss of NEXCERA N117B at room temperature.
+Section~\ref{sec:noise} estimates the thermal noise performance of a cavity with a NEXCERA N117B spacer.
+Using the measured loss factors and the fluctuation–dissipation theorem, we calculate the Brownian noise and compare it to cavities with conventional spacer materials.
+Finally, we propose a cavity design based on a NEXCERA N117B spacer and show that fused silica mirror substrates yield better thermal noise performance than ULE substrates.